Christian Heinrich Friedrich Peters: Biography

+Star Catalog Controversy

-He was involved in litigation in 1889 with his former assistant Charles A. Borst, and the "Great Star-Catalog Case" Peters v.
-Borst went before the Supreme Court of New York.
-The judge sided with Peters, but many astronomers and newspapers sided with Borst.
-Peters died not long after.
-Following his death, the judgment was ultimately reversed on appeal and a new trial was ordered, but it never took place.
+Beginning in 1889, Peters was involved in litigation with his former student and assistant Charles A. Borst, in what became known as the "Great Star-Catalog Case".
+While working for Peters as assistant director of the Litchfield Observatory, Borst had spent his spare time gathering an extensive amount of data for a new and revised star chart based on preliminary work done by Peters.
+When it came time to publish the results, however, Peters attempted to claim the entire project as his own, arguing that Borst was merely an employee and not a formal collaborator and that the research was his property as head of the observatory.
+Peters sued to force Borst to turn over the observational data he had collected.
+The judge found for Peters, but many astronomers and newspapers sided with Borst and Peters died not long after.
+The initial judgment was ultimately reversed on appeal and a new trial was ordered, but it never took place.
 The eminent astronomer Simon Newcomb devotes a chapter in his memoirs to Peters, as an object lesson in how great scientific talent and poor ethical standards may coexist in a single individual.

-He died July 18, 1890 in Utica.
+He died July 18, 1890, in Utica.
 Historian William Sheehan notes, "Peters was found lying, a half-burned cigar at his fingertips, on the doorstep of the building where he lodged; observing cap on his head, he had fallen in the line of duty, on the way to the observatory the night before."